 Step 6: Flip star over to good side up, use 3/4″ finish nails to secure pieces.

-Step 7: Stain as desired.
+Step 7: Sand rough edges and stain as desired.

 Hang and enjoy!
 I hung these stars from one single nail and they haven’t moved.
 Can’t wait to dress them up for the holidays!